Category Archives: Otto Goetz

 Otto Goetz

-Youngest son of Gottlob and Sarah Goetz, Otto Theodore ‘Jack’ Goetz served as Chairman from July 1953 to 196?
+Youngest son of Gottlob and Sarah Goetz, Otto Theodore ‘Jack’ Goetz served as Chairman from July 1953 to 196? following the death of brother Albert.

 Above: From The Herald (Melbourne), 7 July 1953 p.6.
 Otto was elected Chairman of Directors.
 Peter Moss appointed as director to replace Albert Goetz, who had died 27 December 1952.